shivkumar98/OCP-Java-Examples/src/chapter_4/revision_notes/README.md

 7: UnaryOperator<Long> ex2 = (Long l) -> 3.14; // DOES NOT COMPILE
 8: Predicate ex4 = String::isEmpty; // DOES NOT COMPILE
 ```

+ANSWER: Line 6 - invalid functional interface declaration.
+Line 7 - returns dounble and not long.
+Line 8 - does not declare generic